 - Step 6: Create Your Marketing Plan.

-- 1 How do you budget for marketing expenses?
+- 1 How do you calculate marketing budget?

-- 3 What is a typical marketing budget?
+- 3 What should a marketing budget look like?

-- 4 What should a marketing budget look like?
+- 4 What is a typical marketing budget percentage?

-- 5 What should a basic marketing plan include?
+- 5 What is included in a marketing budget?

 The U.S. Small Business Administration recommends spending 7 to 8 percent of your gross revenue for marketing and advertising if you’re doing less than $5 million a year in sales and your net profit margin – after all expenses – is in the 10 percent to 12 percent range.